pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 #### Parse JSON

--   Let your flow run - just the mobile trigger and the \'send an HTTP request to SharePoint\' action
+-   Let your flow run - just the mobile trigger and the 'send an HTTP request to SharePoint' action
 -   Go to your flow run history
--   Copy the outputs from the \'send an HTTP request to SharePoint\' action
+-   Copy the outputs from the 'send an HTTP request to SharePoint' action
--   add a \'Parse JSON\' action to your flow
+-   add a 'Parse JSON' action to your flow
--   select `body` from the \'send an HTTP request to SharePoint\' action as **Content**
+-   select `body` from the 'send an HTTP request to SharePoint' action as **Content**
 -   click **Generate from sample**
 -   paste the copied JSON code in here